Server-Proximal Aggregation for Federated Domain-Incremental Learning under Partial Participation: Task-Uniform Convergence and Backward Transfer: Theoretical Analysis

-The residual $\Psi$ is scaled by $\frac{2}{1-\frac{1}{K}}$, which approaches $2$ as $K$ increases, and separates five effects: (i) the within-task drift term from Lemma~\ref{Lemma diff between t and 0}, which grows linearly with $K$; (ii) additional client-drift terms induced by partial participation, which vanish as $N$ approaches $M$; (iii) accumulated stochasticity $(\sigma_L^2,\sigma_G^2)$ across $K$ tasks, suggesting $\gamma_L = \mathcal{O}(1/(\sqrt{K}E))$ to keep this component small; (iv) an explicit task-heterogeneity penalty $\sigma_T^2$, amplified roughly by $\tfrac{(K-1)^2}{K}$, which motivates $\gamma_G = \mathcal{O}(1/(K-1))$; and (v) the initial gradient norm $\|\nabla f_{1:K-1}(\theta_K^0)\|^2$, which tightens when earlier tasks are already well fit, echoing Theorem~\ref{Theorem 1}.
+which approaches $2$ as $K$ increases, and separates five effects: (i) the within-task drift term from Lemma~\ref{Lemma diff between t and 0}, which grows linearly with $K$; (ii) additional client-drift terms induced by partial participation, which vanish as $N$ approaches $M$; (iii) accumulated stochasticity $(\sigma_L^2,\sigma_G^2)$ across $K$ tasks, suggesting $\gamma_L = \mathcal{O}(1/(\sqrt{K}E))$ to keep this component small; (iv) an explicit task-heterogeneity penalty $\sigma_T^2$, amplified roughly by $\tfrac{(K-1)^2}{K}$, which motivates $\gamma_G = \mathcal{O}(1/(K-1))$; and (v) the initial gradient norm $\|\nabla f_{1:K-1}(\theta_K^0)\|^2$, which tightens when earlier tasks are already well fit, echoing Theorem~\ref{Theorem 1}.
 Setting $N=M$ recovers the full-participation case as a corollary (see Corollary~\ref{Col: full participation} in Appendix \ref{Corollary of the Assumption}).

-\begin{remark}[Novelty and relation to prior analyses] Classical partial-participation analyses for FL with non-convex losses \citep{yang2021achieving} do not address task-to-task drift and therefore cannot establish convergence on the sum of $f_{1:K}$.
-Works that quantify task relatedness via gradient inner product \citep{pmlr-v216-han23a} or sufficient projection/positive correlation \citep{lin2022beyond} do not provide a \textit{{task-uniform}} convergence rate under non-IID clients and subsampling.
-Decentralized continual learning results such as \cite{choudhary2023codec} make stronger distributional assumptions (e.g., IID across clients) and analyze different communication graphs.
-Theorem~\ref{Theorem 2} fills this gap for FDIL with partial participation: it delivers a task-uniform stationarity bound in the presence of client heterogeneity and introduces an explicit inter-task drift term $\sigma_T^2$ that reveals how domain shift accumulates with $K$.
-The server-side proximal anchor is key to controlling within-task deviation and propagating stability across the task sequence without replay or architectural expansion. \end{remark}
+\begin{remark}[\textbf{Novelty and relation to prior analyses}] Partial-participation FL results for non-convex objectives \citep{yang2021achieving} control stationarity for a \emph{single}, stationary task and do not model task-to-task drift, so they cannot yield guarantees for $\sum_{i=1}^{K} f_i$.
+Measures of task relatedness based on gradient inner products \citep{pmlr-v216-han23a} or sufficient projection/positive correlation \citep{lin2022beyond} provide useful notions of similarity but stop short of a \emph{task-uniform} rate under non-IID clients with round-wise subsampling.
+Decentralized continual-learning analyses such as \citet{choudhary2023codec} study different communication graphs and often assume IID data across clients, making them non-transferable to our federated, non-IID setting.
+Theorem~\ref{Theorem 2} closes this gap for FDIL with partial participation: it establishes a task-uniform stationarity bound in the presence of client heterogeneity, and it introduces an explicit inter-task drift term $\sigma_T^2$ that quantifies how domain shift scales with $K$.
+The server-side proximal anchor is essential, via the uniform drift bound in Lemma~\ref{Lemma diff between t and 0}, to control within-task deviation and propagate stability across tasks \emph{without} replay buffers or architectural expansion. \end{remark}

 \begin{corollary} Let $\gamma_L = \frac{\lambda}{\sqrt{KT}EL}$, $\gamma_G = \frac{\sqrt{NE}}{\left(K-1\right)\lambda L}$, and $\left\Vert\nabla f_{1:K-1}\left(\theta_K^0\right)\right\Vert^2\leq C$, where $C$ is a constant.
 While training on task $K$, the {task-uniform} convergence rate of \SPECIAL satisfies